 BB&T is another competitor in the GOBankingRates Best National Banks of 2019 category.
 Branch Banking and Trust — aka BB&T — has a multitude of checking accounts, for those who need elite services, to those over 55, to students.
 Some accounts have fees, but there are ways to avoid them all.
 You can make fee-free ATM withdrawals at any of BB&T’s over 3,100 terminals.

-No-fee checking and a high 12-month CD APY put BBVA Compass Bank in the Best National Banks ranking.
-BBVA’s free checking account requires just a $25 opening deposit and provides unlimited check writing, fee-free BBVA Compass ATM network access, a free debit card, online and mobile banking with mobile deposit, and bill pay.
-In addition to full-service financial offerings, BBVA Compass also offers a free, interest-bearing savings account.
+No-fee checking and a high 12-month CD APY put BBVA Bank in the Best National Banks ranking.
+BBVA’s free checking account requires just a $25 opening deposit and provides unlimited check writing, fee-free BBVA ATM network access, a free debit card, online and mobile banking with mobile deposit, and bill pay.
+In addition to full-service financial offerings, BBVA also offers a free, interest-bearing savings account.

 Capital One Bank